Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Methods

 where $L_z$ is the angular momentum of the star particle in the $z$-axis and $L_{\rm circ}$ is the corresponding angular momentum for a particle on a circular orbit at this same energy.
 In practical terms, we approximate $L_{\rm circ}$ by computing the maximum $L_z$ for star particles at similar total orbital energies.

+We separate stars into distinct `disc' and `halo' populations using the parameter $\eta$, following the method described in \citet{orkney2023, orkney2025}.
+For completeness, we summarise the procedure here.
+We assume that the stellar halo is a non-rotating population with a symmetric distribution in $\eta$, and that its prograde and retrograde components share the same metallicity distribution function (MDF).
+Based on this assumption, we compute the joint probability density function of $\eta$ and metallicity for the retrograde stars, and use this to randomly sample a corresponding set of prograde stars.
+The retrograde and sampled prograde stars are classified as halo members, while the remaining prograde stars are assigned to the disc.
+This approach is essentially the same as that used by \citet{Auriga}, but with the added inclusion of the stellar metallicity.

-Where we quote merger mass ratios, these are defined as the total mass ratio between the haloes in {\sc subfind} (excluding the masses of any substructure in each object).
-The ratio is determined at the moment when the merging halo joins the same {\sc subfind} group as the host halo, at which time it will have experienced only minor tidal stripping.
+Where we quote merger mass ratios, these are defined as the total mass ratio between the main satellite and parent haloes in {\sc subfind} (excluding the masses of any substructure in each object).
+The ratio is determined at the moment when the merging halo joins the same {\sc subfind} group as the parent halo, at which time it will have experienced only minor tidal stripping.
+This definition allows for some edge cases where the merging halo is momentarily of a greater mass than the parent halo (see examples in our Table \ref{tab:mergers}).
+We stress that the merger ratio determinations can vary substantially along the merger infall path, and should be viewed as approximate rather than exact.

 {\sc Auriga} follows the abundances of nine chemical species, which are normalised to Solar values using \citet{asplund2009}.
 Further corrections are applied to the iron abundances in order to lower the metallicity ratio ([Fe/H]) by 0.4\,dex, in accordance with prior {\sc auriga} works.